 For most people with a bulging disc, there won’t be any long-term consequences besides possible chronic pain.
 However, there can be permanent damage to the nerves if a severe case of a bulging disc is left completely untreated.

-In rare instances, a bulging disc can cut off nerve impulses to the cauda equina nerves which travels down to your lower back and legs.
-If this happens, you could bowel or bladder control.
+In rare instances, a bulging disc can cut off nerve impulses to the cauda equina nerves, which travel down to your lower back and legs.
+If this happens, you could have bowel or bladder control.

-Another rare complication is known as saddle anesthesia, where the bulging disc causes you to lose sensation in your inner thighs, the back of your legs, and around the rectum.
-If you have a bulging disc and you’re unable to perform your normal activities, it’s best to go see your doctor.
+Another rare complication is saddle anesthesia, in which the bulging disc causes you to lose sensation in your inner thighs, the back of your legs, and around the rectum.
+If you have a bulging disc and are unable to perform your everyday activities, it’s best to see your doctor.

 We have handled hundreds of bulging disc injury claims.
 None of our accident lawyers have seen cauda equina nerves or saddle anesthesia.
 So they are rare.
-But we do see a lot of rare injuries and you always want to make sure you are protecting against the downside risk of something that can cause a permanent injury.
+But we do see a lot of rare injuries, and you always want to ensure you are protecting against the downside risk of something that can cause a permanent injury.

 Is a Bulging Disc Serious?

-In most cases, a bulging disc is not a serious cause for concern.
-For a lot of people, it’s just a natural part of aging.
-A bulging disc from an accident may take longer to heal, but it still may not present any lingering symptoms once it recovers.
+In most cases, a bulging disc is not a severe cause for concern.
+For many people, it’s just a natural part of aging.
+A bulging disc from an accident may take longer to heal, but it may not present any lingering symptoms once it recovers.

-In some cases, however, a severe case of a bulging disc, especially one that is not approached with conservative treatment, can be a serious threat to the nerves around the spine.
-Many permanent conditions can originate from a bulging disc, even from disc surgery itself.
-If you were in a car accident and you are struggling with severe pain or have limited mobility for an extended amount of time, you should go to their doctor immediately.
+In some cases, however, a severe case of a bulging disc, especially one not approached with conservative treatment, can seriously threaten the nerves around the spine.
+Many permanent conditions can originate from bulging discs, even from disc surgery.
+If you were in a car accident and you are struggling with severe pain or have limited mobility for an extended amount of time, you should go to your doctor immediately.
 You need a more in-depth look at how severely the disc is damaged.